The Best Make-Ahead Lasagna (Freezer Friendly Too!)

 Instructions

-4. Cover dish tightly with greased aluminum foil, place on foil-lined rimmed baking sheet, and bake for 15 minutes.
-Uncover, and continue to bake until spotty brown and bubbling around edges, 25 to 35 minutes.
-Let casserole cool for 10 minutes before serving.
+- Cover dish tightly with greased aluminum foil, place on a foil-lined rimmed baking sheet, and bake for 15 minutes.
+Uncover and continue to bake until the top is spotty brown and the lasagna is bubbling around the edges, about 25 to 35 minutes.
+Let the casserole cool for 10 minutes before serving.

 Notes

-• Lasagna, prepared through step 3, can be wrapped tightly in plastic wrap, covered with aluminum foil, and refrigerated for up to 24 hours or frozen for up to 1 month; if frozen, thaw completely in refrigerator
+- To make lasagna ahead, prepare it through step 3, wrap it tightly in plastic wrap, cover it with aluminum foil, and refrigerate for up to 24 hours or freeze for up to a month.

 I made this last week and froze or in prep for my upcoming adventures in motherhood (I’m for in a month) but I wanted to thaw and bake one now and if we like it, I’ll prepare more.
 Do y’all think 24 hours in the fridge to thaw is ok?
 Whattt happens if I bake it and the middle may not be all the way thawed?